 Dr. Maria Montessori, the Italian pediatrician who founded the philosophy, believed self-motivation to be the key to learning.
 Therefore, the Montessori teacher acts as a facilitator whose role is to stimulate interest in all facets of the child-centered learning environment.
 Montessori Education recognizes the importance of all developmental areas, including social, emotional, physical and intellectual needs.

 Characteristics of Our Programs

-At the preprimary level, our teacher/student ratio is 1:10.
-At the elementary level, our teacher/student ratio is 1:15.
+Teacher/Student Ratios.
+Our Toddler program has a teacher/student ratio of 6:18 and our Transitional Preschool teacher/student ratio is 3:24.
+At the Preprimary level, our teacher/student ratio is 1:10, and at the Elementary level, our teacher/student ratio is 1:15.

 Multi-Cultural.
 Over the years, our Program has become very appealing to families from many different countries, from a wide variety of cultural backgrounds.
-For example, during the 2015/2016 school year, forty-three percent of our school population represents minority backgrounds.
+For example, during the 2017/2018 school year, forty-six percent of our school population represents minority backgrounds.
 This diversity is extremely valuable, enabling all of our students to learn about differences on a firsthand basis every day.